Intent

 - Curriculum Design: Our knowledge-rich curriculum is sequenced to build upon prior learning, ensuring students connect new information with previously acquired knowledge.
 Key concepts, such as chronology, change, cause, consequence and legacy are woven throughout the curriculum.
 British history is taught in chronological order across Key Stage 2 with the exception of Stone Age to iron age which is taught in year 6 when the children will be better equipped to deal with the complex terminology and timelines.

-- Engaging Lessons: We employ a range of teaching strategies, including inquiry-based learning, hands on activities, and the use of primary sources to make history tangible and relatable.
+- Engaging Lessons: We employ a range of teaching strategies, including enquiry-based learning, hands on activities, and the use of primary sources to make history tangible and relatable.
 Lessons are designed to be interactive, utilising role-play, drama, and collaboration to engage students actively in their learning.

-- Retrieval Practice: Retrieval practice is embedded in every lesson, beginning with students answering the inquiry question from the previous lesson.
+- Retrieval Practice: Retrieval practice is embedded in every lesson, beginning with students answering the enquiry question from the previous lesson.
 Further retrieval activities are utilised throughout lessons to ensure knowledge consolidation and reinforce learning.

 - Historical Key Skills: Historical key skills are explicitly linked to every lesson’s enquiry question, ensuring full coverage of historical skills across every year group.
 This approach enhances skill development and gives students the opportunity to apply these skills in a meaningful context.